Fine Furniture Deserves The Best, Naturally.

 All timbers darken to a greater or lesser degree over time through exposure to air and light.

-Apply two coats of Pine Oil (waiting 12 to 24 hours between coats) and wipe the excess from the surface before it dries (approximately 45 minutes.)
+Apply two coats of Chinese Wood Oil (waiting 12 to 24 hours between coats) and wipe the excess from the surface before it dries (approximately 45 minutes but faster in warm weather).

 Apply three to five coats (or as many as required for desired outcome) of Chinese Wood Oil.
 “000” steel wool may be used to cut back between coats.